 Teaching assistants provide valuable guidance and support in their work with intervention groups.
 Provision for pupils with additional learning needs is very good.
 Staff identify pupils with additional needs effectively at an early stage.
 The school provides suitable, targeted support through a wide range of programmes and involves parents fully in the process.
 Our Home Learning strategies are excellent for supporting and extending learning outside of school hours for our families.
 Our school website and class pages are used as a virtual classroom to host homework, video sessions, learning tasks, important information and various learning platforms such as MyMaths and Reading Eggs/Eggspress.

-Our home learning strategy has proven to be very supportive for families during the school closure during the summer term of 2020.
-We have received very positive feedback from our parents and pupils, which can be viewed on our LPS Connected Community page in the link below:
+Our home learning strategy has proven to be very supportive for families during the school closure during the summer term of 2020 and Spring Term of 2021.
+We have received very positive feedback from our parents and pupils, which can be viewed on our LPS Connected Community page.

 The school supports pupils’ wellbeing successfully, through our wraparound full time care.
 The LPS Wraparound service The provision